pyepye/django-magiclink/README.md

 MAGICLINK_SIGNUP_TEMPLATE_NAME = 'myapp/signup.html'
 ```

 See [additional configuration settings](#configuration-settings) for all of the different available settings.
-The most important setting for the sign up/login flow is if signup is required before a login link can be requested.
-If this is set to False a new user will be created the first time a new email address is used to request a login link

 #### Login page